HostVanyaD/ASP.NET-Core-Web-Project/README.md

 # High Paw
----
 ASP.NET Core App for the final project at [SoftUni](https://softuni.bg/).

-**__HighPaw__** is a web app that helps people and pets find each other and live happier lives together.
+**HighPaw** is a web app that helps people and pets find each other and live happier lives together.
 The main goal is to keep animals out of shelters.
----

 ## How It Works
 -Guest visitors:
   -Can view all added pets.